niner/Distribution-Builder-MakeFromJSON/README.md

 DESCRIPTION
 ===========

-Distribution::Builder::MakeFromJSON uses information from your META6.json and the running system to fill variabls in a Makefile.in template and build your distribution.
+Distribution::Builder::MakeFromJSON uses information from your META6.json and the running system to fill variables in a Makefile.in template and build your distribution.

 AUTHOR
 ======